block-core/blockcore/Documentation/proof-of-stake.md

-## Specification of the Blockcore Proof Of Stake ##
+## Overview of the Blockcore Proof Of Stake protocol ##

 ### What is POS vs POW

-Proof Of Stake is an alternative way to achieve consensus to Proof Of Work, the difference with POS is that block producers use ownership of coins as the right to produce blocks and validating nodes can verify such claims by validating cryptographic signatures and the chain history.
+Proof Of Stake is an alternative way to achieve consensus to Proof Of Work, the difference with POS is that block producers use ownership of coins as the right to produce blocks and participating nodes can verify such claims by validating cryptographic signatures and the chain history.
-A good comparison is that POW uses CPU cycles to proof sufficent work was produced while POS uses unit of account to proof enough stake was allocated.
+A good comparison is that POW uses CPU cycles as measurement while POS uses units of coins.

 ### Definitions and explanations:

+#### Coinbase

+A special transaction that is produced by the miners (the producers of POW blocks) and contains information about the block.

+#### Coinstake

+A special transaction that is produced by the stakers (the producers of POS blocks) and contains the tx input and outputs of coins used to create a block.
+A coinstake input can be split in to several outputs, this is done in order to reduce the size of a staking output.
+Splitting a big output to many smaller outputs increases the chance of producing new blocks.

 #### StakeMinConfirmations